alien4cloud/alien4cloud.github.io/documentation/1.2.0/admin_guide/ssl_config.md

 # Post-deployment application
 {% info %}
 <h5>Premium feature</h5>
-This section refers to the a premium feature.
+This section refers to the premium feature.
 {% endinfo %}
 When deploying the patches-application, it is recommended to configure the ssl, to secure the communication with Alien4Cloud.
 For that to be done, you have to create a keystore (and eventually a truststore in case of mutual authentication) and lunch your application with the proper SSL configuration properties.